dark-side/sports-hub/sports_hub_portal/desktop_application_features/banners/README.md

   - The banners should be related to the category, for example, the banner(s) related to the NBA category only should be displayed at the right sidebar
   - Admin user should be able to configure the banners visible per category
   - Admin user should be able to configure the banner content
-  - In case of more than one banner in the category banners will be rotating each 3 seconds
   - Admin user should be able to publish banners
   - Admin user should be able to delete closed banners
   - Admin user should be able to show predefined banners (Facebook Video, Facebook Post, Lifestyle, Dealbook)